-Group therapy at the Counseling Center is free, unlimited and confidential.
+Group therapy at Counseling Services is free, unlimited and confidential.
 Therapy groups are for UMKC students only, but some psycho-educational groups may include UMKC staff.

 When It Meets